SuiteScript 2.x Custom Forms

 The serverWidget.FieldLayoutType enumerations contain values used by Field.updateLayoutType(options) to position fields outside of a field group and on the same row.

-You can use the OUTSIDE value to position a field outside of a field group.
-You can further refine the field’s position by using the OUTSIDEABOVE and OUTSIDEBELOW value to position a field above or below a field group.
+Use OUTSIDE to position a field outside a field group.
+You can also use OUTSIDEABOVE and OUTSIDEBELOW to position a field above or below a field group.
 The following screenshot displays three text fields positioned outside of a field group by setting these Field Layout Type values.

 Field layout types OutsideAbove, Outside, and OutsideBelow highlighted.